openedx/edx-documentation/en_us/install_operations/source/ecommerce/install_ecommerce.rst

        token
      - The same value as ``SOCIAL_AUTH_EDX_OIDC_SECRET``.

 To configure your default site, partner, and site configuration, use the appropriate settings module for your environment (``ecommerce.settings.devstack`` for Devstack, ``ecommerce.settings.production`` for Fullstack) to run the following Django management command.
 This command updates the default site and creates a new partner and site configuration with the specified options.

     .. code-block:: bash

       $ sudo su ecommerce
       $ python manage.py create_or_update_site --site-id=1 --site-domain=127.0.0.1:8002 --partner-code=edX --partner-name='Open edX' --lms-url-root=http://127.0.0.1:8000 --theme-scss-path=sass/themes/edx.scss --payment-processors=cybersource,paypal --client-id=[change to OIDC client ID] --client-secret=[change to OIDC client secret]

-.. _Add Another Site, Partner, and Site Configuration:
+.. _Add Another Site Partner and Site Configuration:

 =================================================
 Add Another Site, Partner, and Site Configuration
 =================================================

 If you want to add more sites, partners, and site configurations, you can use the ``create_or_update_site`` command.
 The following options are available for this command.

 .. list-table::
    :widths: 25 20 60 20